Introduction

 Frequently Asked Questions

-Is Pocket Aces really the best-starting hand?
+Is Pocket Aces the best starting hand?

 Pocket aces (AA) have the highest preflop equity against any single hand, making them statistically the most likely to win before the community cards are dealt.
 They are less likely to be dominated by other hands and have the potential to win big pots if played correctly.